NPA-AI-Co-Lab/schema-mapping-cli/README.md

-# NPA Ingest Insight CLI
+# Audience Data Commons: Schema Mapping CLI

 A command-line tool for analyzing and structuring data using Language Model APIs.
 This CLI processes CSV data files and outputs structured analysis results in JSON-LD format according to a customizable schema.